kanmeugne/moder-data-architectures/from-hadoop-to-spark-distributed-computation/lab-II/ReadMe.md

     -e CORE_CONF_fs_defaultFS=hdfs://<MASTER_IP>:8020 \
     bde2020/hadoop-datanode:2.0.0-hadoop3.2.1-java8
   ```
-- The new DataNode will auto-register with the NameNode[^3].
+- The new DataNode will auto-register with the NameNode.

 ---